OldManUmby/DND.SRD.Wiki/pages/10.abilities/default.md

 A Dexterity check can model any attempt to move nimbly, quickly, or quietly, or to keep from falling on tricky footing.
 The Acrobatics, Sleight of Hand, and Stealth skills reflect aptitude in certain kinds of Dexterity checks.

-**_Acrobatics._** Your Dexterity (Acrobatics) check covers your attempt to stay on your feet in a tricky situation, such as when you’re trying to run across a sheet of ice, balance on a tightrope, or stay upright on a rocking ship’s deck.
+**_Acrobatics_**.
+Your Dexterity (Acrobatics) check covers your attempt to stay on your feet in a tricky situation, such as when you’re trying to run across a sheet of ice, balance on a tightrope, or stay upright on a rocking ship’s deck.
 The GM might also call for a Dexterity (Acrobatics) check to see if you can perform acrobatic stunts, including dives, rolls, somersaults, and flips.

-**_Sleight of Hand._** Whenever you attempt an act of legerdemain or manual trickery, such as planting something on someone else or concealing an object on your person, make a Dexterity (Sleight of Hand) check.
+**_Sleight of Hand_**.
+Whenever you attempt an act of legerdemain or manual trickery, such as planting something on someone else or concealing an object on your person, make a Dexterity (Sleight of Hand) check.
 The GM might also call for a Dexterity (Sleight of Hand) check to determine whether you can lift a coin purse off another person or slip something out of another person’s pocket.

-**_Stealth._** Make a Dexterity (Stealth) check when you attempt to conceal yourself from enemies, slink past guards, slip away without being noticed, or sneak up on someone without being seen or heard.
+**_Stealth_**.
+Make a Dexterity (Stealth) check when you attempt to conceal yourself from enemies, slink past guards, slip away without being noticed, or sneak up on someone without being seen or heard.

-**_Other Dexterity Checks._** The GM might call for a Dexterity check when you try to accomplish tasks like the following:
+**_Other Dexterity Checks_**.
+The GM might call for a Dexterity check when you try to accomplish tasks like the following:

 * Control a heavily laden cart on a steep descent
 * Steer a chariot around a tight turn